awsdocs/aws-organizations-docs/doc_source/services-that-can-integrate-marketplace.md

 On the Organizations side, you can disable trusted access by running a AWS CLI command, or by calling an API operation in one of the AWS SDKs\.

+**Important**
+We recommend that where possible, you use the AWS Marketplace console or tools to disable integration with Organizations so that AWS Marketplace can perform any cleanup steps that it requires\.
+Proceed with these steps only if you can’t disable integration using the other service’s tools\.
+If you are the administrator of only AWS Organizations and not AWS Marketplace, wait until the administrator of AWS Marketplace tells you that they disabled integration with that service’s console or tools, and that any resources have been cleaned up\.

 ------
 #### [ AWS CLI, AWS API ]